-- 1.1 Atezolizumab is recommended for use within the Cancer Drugs Fund as an option for untreated locally advanced or metastatic urothelial carcinoma in adults, for whom cisplatin-based chemotherapy is unsuitable, only if the conditions of the managed access agreement for atezolizumab are followed. - 1.2 This recommendation is not intended to affect treatment with atezolizumab that was started in the NHS before this guidance was published.
+- 1.1 Atezolizumab is recommended for use within the Cancer Drugs Fund as an option for untreated locally advanced or metastatic urothelial carcinoma in adults when cisplatin-containing chemotherapy is unsuitable, only if: - their tumours express PD-L1 at a level of 5% or more and - the conditions of the managed access agreement for atezolizumab are followed. - 1.2 This recommendation is not intended to affect treatment with atezolizumab that was started in the NHS before this guidance was published.
 People having treatment outside this recommendation may continue without change to the funding arrangements in place for them before this guidance was published, until they and their NHS clinician consider it appropriate to stop.